 |

 Spine/covers fairly well creased, shelf-cocked, corners bumped, some darkening.
 Prices on front cover and spine marked out with black ink, bookstore stamp on front FEP.
 "It's easy to stow away on an intergalactic spaceship if you're a smart lad like Max Jones.
 But it's quite another thing when the spaceship touches down on an unknown planer after passage through a time warp. . . perhaps, in an unknown century.
 Especially when the spaceship's pilot dies, and his charts and tables are destroyed.
-Now survival was up to Max!"
-001387 Price:
+Now survival was up to Max!"; 12mo - over 6¾" - 7¾" tall 001387 Price:

 3.65 USD